StefanSchubert/sabi/README.md

 ### Possible NON-Scientific extensions

 I have some siblings in my nano reef tank and need to do some gardening.
 But where to with the siblings?
 Where are all the other aquarists and is there someone nearby?
 They are organized in standard internet forums, but what if there are someone near but not located in the same forum I use (more or less frequently).
 If they all could be motivated using sabi it should be possible to introduce them to each other for nearby support purposes.

+## Release Planning

+Just have a look at the [Milestones](https://github.com/StefanSchubert/sabi/milestones?direction=asc&sort=due_date&state=open) from the Issue Board

 ## Technology Stack